Custom databases:)

 # Download sequence files

-wget --quiet --show-progress "http://arken.nmbu.no/~larssn/humgut/HumGut.tar.gz"
+wget --quiet --show-progress "https://arken.nmbu.no/~larssn/humgut/HumGut.tar.gz"

 tar xf HumGut.tar.gz